alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 ---
 layout: post
-title:  "o1 Takes That Are Better Late Than Never"
+title:  "OpenAI o1 Takes That Are Better Late Than Never"
 date:   2024-11-17 11:19:01 -0700
 ---

-Before o1 got announced, there were rumors going around that OpenAI's next model would follow a fundamentally different paradigm.
-For once, the rumors live up to the hype.
-Even now, there isn't quite a public model that does things the same way o1 does.
-But is that important?
+I realize how late this is, but for various reasons, I didn't get a post out while o1 was "fresh", and one advantage of cold takes is that you get to see which hot takes have held up.

-The big thing that sets o1 apart is its "thinking" or "reasoning" tokens.
-As explained in the [launch post](https://openai.com/index/learning-to-reason-with-llms/), OpenAI o1 is deliberately trained to spend time generating long, internal chains of thought before responding.
-This means it takes much longer to generate an answer compared to other models, but it is better able to handle complex queries.
+OpenAI o1 is a model release widely believed (but not confirmed) to be a post-trained version of the GPT-4o checkpoint.
+It is directly trained to spend more time generating long, internal chains of thought before responding.

+Why would you do this?
+Some questions may fundamentally require more partial work or "thinking time" to arrive at the correct answer.
+This is considered especially true for domains like math and automated research.
+So, if you train a model to specifically use tokens for thinking, it may be able to reach a higher ceiling of performance, at the cost of taking longer to generate an answer.

+Based on the [launch post](https://openai.com/index/learning-to-reason-with-llms/), system card, uses later, etc., this has been the case.
+OpenAI-o1 is not preferred over typical LLMs on simple queries, but is able to solve queries that other models aren't able to do.

 # The Compute View